RELDigitalLab/lab_website/_projects/project-3-philosophyOfReligion.md

     - Tim Knepper
     - Gereon Kopf
     - et. al.
-description: "We aim to rethink philosophy of religion from the ground-up, with an entirely new set of categories and questions.
-This is no small task.
-On the one hand, scholars of religious ideas, reasons, and worldviews are typically trained and competent only in a particular cultural- historical subset of such ideas, reasons, and worldviews.
-On the other hand, no set of categories and questions drawn from any particular religious or scholarly tradition translates across all religious and scholarly traditions."
+description: "We aim to rethink philosophy of religion from the ground-up, with an entirely new set of categories and questions."
 contact: nrloewen@ua.edu
 externalurl: "https://globalcritical.as.ua.edu/"
 funding: